meninob/ipad2-unlock/README.md

 run $podman run -it --privileged -v /dev/bus/usb/001:/dev/bus/usb/001 --net=host 55b4bde1184c
 use for reference - docker run -it -v /var/run:/var/run --entrypoint=/bin/bash debian:unstable-slim
+they key here is /var/run:/var/run, as anything else, even /dev/bus/usb does not work not even /var.
+I think the /var/run has the required libraries associated with the ipad device to connect to the container properly.
+I need to figure this out.

 reference old one = $podman run -it --privileged -v /dev/bus/usb/001:/dev/bus/usb/001 --net=host 55b4bde1184c
 reference website, but for idevicerestore = https://github.com/lukepasek/idevicerestore